Oct 1, 2020| Daniel Jones

 Once we had bootstrapped a test environment, it was straightforward to then run the deployment pipeline on the new test environment.

-In order for the tests to be meaningful we would have to subject our test environments to the same restrictions as inside the bank, and to emulate the airgap.
+In order for the tests to be meaningful we would have to subject our test environments to the same restrictions as inside the enterprise, and to emulate the airgap.

 Concourse uses custom plugins called resources that represent versionable things in the outside world, such as Git repos, Docker images and files in an S3 bucket.
 These plugins tend to assume that they can establish connections directly to things like GitHub, which won’t work inside an airgap.